ucbi/uniform/guides/assessment/Alternative Models.md

 # Alternative Models

-Compare and contrast the Eject System with:
+TODO: Compare and contrast the Eject System with

 - Umbrellas
 - Ponchos